Ahmedsaed/100-days-of-code/README.md

 ### Day 30-31: February 24-25, 2022
 **Progress:**

-- Participated in google hash code 2022
+- Participated in google hash code 2022 Qualification round

 **Thoughts:** The problem statment was very weird.
 I have never seen such a problem in my life